-Wouldn’t you prefer a life of productivity rather than a life of endless tasks with little accomplishment?
+Wouldn’t you prefer a life of productivity rather than a life of piles of tasks with little accomplishment?
 Of course!
-When you carefully set your goals and keep them at the forefront of your mind, you can work smarter instead of longer.
+When you carefully set your goals and keep them in front of your eyes, you can work smarter instead of longer.
 You will know that a life worth living comes from a life of balance.

 In order to maintain that balance, here’s a key technique you can use in your life to help keep you on the right track: “visual chain thinking.”

 Ambitious people know that each step toward their goals is not a singular step.
 Each discipline is not a singular discipline.
 Each project is not a singular project.
 They see everything they do—and every discipline they adhere to—as a link in the chain of events and actions that will lead them to their final destination.
 Every action and every discipline achieved today is a link in the chain.
 Every action and every discipline achieved tomorrow is a link.
 And every action and every discipline achieved in the more distant future is also a link.

 our direction, activities and disciplines all make up crucial links in your chain of success.
 When you can see that one thing affects everything else, when you come to realize that every discipline affects every other discipline, when you look at your future as a chain that needs strong links all along the way… then you’ll build a reservoir of strength and courage that will serve you will during the down times.

 When you can see that every link in the chain will eventually lead you to the things you want most out of life and to the person you want to become, then you won’t become discouraged, fearful or impatient with today.
 When you can see where you’re going through visual chain thinking, even on the toughest days, you’ll keep moving toward your goals because you know where you’re going.